devon-ge/PHBS_BlockChain_2018/README.md

 ## Appendix

 * Data used in this project are saved in [data](data) folder.
+See the [instruction](data/README.md) for details.
 * Figure 1-4 are plotted via python matplotlib package.
 See the [code](visualization.ipynb) and [dependencies](requirements.txt).
-Run `$ python -m pip install -r requirements.txt` in terminal to install the dependencies if necessary.
+Run `python -m pip install -r requirements.txt` in terminal to install the dependencies if necessary.
 * All figures shown in this project are saved in [images](images) folder.